FK Kruoja Pakruojis

 FK Kruoja Pakruojis was a Lithuanian football club from the city of Pakruojis.
 The team first played in the A Lyga, Lithuania's top football division, in 2009.
 They were promoted after FBK Kaunas and Atlantas Klaipėda voluntarily withdrew.
 The team's colours are yellow and blue.
 The club plays at Pakruojis stadium (capacity 2000).

-In August 2015, Kruoja withdrew from A Lyga.
+In August 2015, Kruoja withdrew from A Lyga and dissolved due to recurring allegations of match fixing, among other reasons.